Shehbaz Sharif: Economy

-Immediately after his swearing-in ceremony, Sharif directed preparations for a national action plan to amplify economic revival.
-As a part of this plan, Sharif initiated talks with the IMF for a loan agreement and ordered the Federal Board of Revenue (FBR) to clear tax refunds worth Rs.
-65 billion.
-He also stated that state-owned institutions that caused heavy losses for the government would be privatised, and that the gas sector would adopt smart metering to reduce line losses.
-Sharif appointed Muhammad Aurangzeb, former president of Habib Bank Limited and JPMorgan banker, as finance minister.
+Immediately after his swearing-in, Sharif directed preparations for a national economic revival plan.
+As a part of this plan.
+He initiated talks with the International Monetary Fund (IMF) over a new loan agreement and ordered the Federal Board of Revenue (FBR) to clear tax refunds worth Rs65 billion.
+He also said loss-making state-owned enterprises would be privatised ad directed the gas sector to adopt smart metering to reduce line losses.
+Sharif appointed Muhammad Aurangzeb, a former president of Habib Bank Limitedand JPMorgan banker, as finance minister.

-Sharif's government negotiated a bailout agreement with the IMF in July 2024, and secured a $7 billion loan from the IMF in September 2024.
-However, despite the loan, the government raised taxes by 40% as a part of a new tax scheme to comply with strict IMF regulations.
-Despite the rise of taxes for Pakistan's middle class, Sharif failed to cut state expenses after a new fiscal year in July 2024.
+Sharif's government negotiated a bailout agreement with the IMF in July 2024 and secured a $7 billion programme in September 2024.
+The government subsequently introduced substantial tax increases raised taxes of 40% to meet IMF fiscal targets.
 The government also included private companies into the new tax scheme, bumping up exporters' tax rate from 1% to 29%, in addition to a corporate tax of 30%, the highest in South Asia.

+In August 2024, Sharif's government planned re-negotiate independent power producer (IPP) contracts to reduce costs.

-Sharif's government also created a comprehensive five-year plan for economic development, titled “Uraan Pakistan: Homegrown National Economic Plan.”
-As a part of this plan, the government vowed to enhance export-led growth, expand the digital and technology sectors, and address economic challenges through what it described as the "five Es: Exports; E-Pakistan; Equity and Empowerment; Environment, Food and Water Security; and Energy and Infrastructure."
-The plan also established quantitative targets, particularly achieving a 6% annual GDP growth by 2028, the creation of 1 million jobs per year, boosting exports to $60 billion annually by 2028, and $10 billion worth of private investment annually.
+Sharif's government subsequently introduced Uraan Pakistan: Homegrown National Economic Plan, a five-year plan centred on what it termed the "five Es": Exports; E-Pakistan; Equity and Empowerment; Environment, Food and Water Security; and Energy and Infrastructure.
+Its targets included achieving a 6% annual GDP growth by 2028, the creation of 1 million jobs per year, boosting exports to $60 billion annually by 2028, and $10 billion worth of private investment annually.
 The plan also envisaged Pakistan to emerge as a trillion dollar economy by 2035.

-Despite big claims of austerity, Sharif's government increased the salaries of ministers and advisers by 188%, to Rs519,000 per month while the common public was struggling financially and being told to spend less.
+During a period of austerity measures, Sharif's government increased the monthly salaries of ministers and advisers by 188% to Rs519,000.

-In May 2025, the government also announced its intention to privatise over 50 state-owned enterprises (SOEs) except "strategic ones" in three phases within the next four years.
-The large-scale privatisation of SOEs was a recommendation by the IMF because these SOEs hold sizable assets in Pakistan; however, they have low employment and are cash-bleeding with over half of SOEs in Pakistan operating at a loss.
+Sharif's government has undertaken the privatisation of over 50 state-owned enterprises (SOEs), except "strategic ones," in three phases within the next four years of office, beginning in May 2025.
+The large-scale privatisation of SOEs was a recommendation by the IMF because these SOEs hold sizeable assets in Pakistan; however, they have low employment and are cash-bleeding with over half of SOEs in Pakistan operating at a loss.
 That month, inflation slowed down to 3.5%.

+In March 2026, Sharif announced emergency energy-saving measures, including a four-day work week and school closures, in response to rising global fuel prices caused by the 2026 Iran war.